Overview

 Cons: This is dangerous as modifying items in a sorted list is prone to unwanted side effects and undesirable modifications. === User Interface The UI contains two panels that change according to the items in the

-or other commands that modify the lists are executed, causing the listener in the API to catch unwanted changes.
-Instead, the lists are passed as parameters to the UI classes throughMainWindow
+XpireItemListandReplenishList.
+However, these UI components are not able to update by listening to changes in theseObservableLists.
+This is because both lists are sorted and thus all items in the lists will be modified each time asort,add,delete,tagor other commands that modify the lists are executed, causing the listener in the API to catch unwanted changes.
+Instead, the lists are passed as parameters to the UI classes throughMainWindowand rendered each time a command is executed.

 -